Language Assessments

 Expressive Language (Expression)

 This area emphasizes how your child formulates their thoughts, similar to how we treat words and sentences as building blocks.
-Through neuro-affirming therapy, we focus on:
+Some examples include:

 - Vocabulary & Word Finding